|Columbia University Archives|

 Scope and Content

-This collection consists of 4 x 6 color and black and white photographs, 8 x 10 prints, 35mm negatives and slides of a variety of School of Engineering events, academics, alumni, faculty, students, staff, school life and campus buildings.
+This collection consists of 4 x 6 color and black and white photographs, 8 x 10 prints, 35mm negatives and color slides of a variety of School of Engineering events, academics, alumni, faculty, students, staff, school life and campus buildings.
 Annual events such as reunion, Dean's Day, Class Day and the Thomas Egleston Dinner are well represented in this collection.

 Using the Collection